 In this study, we identified five individual haplotypes representing intra-specific diversity within little penguin DNA obtained after stringent and conservative sequence filtering and error mitigation were performed, then selected only in the samples containing high sequence abundance for this taxon.
 One of these matched the 12s rRNA gene fragments of two independent penguin samples (MF370525, MK761006) from whole genomes from the same region (Sarker et al., 2017; Vianna et al., 2020).
 However, these were the only two whole genomes for little penguins published for southeastern Australia at the time of analyses.
-The selection of haplotypes was highly conservative and we are confident that no false positives were presented, however, we acknowledge that likely several more true haplotypes exist in the data.
+The selection of haplotypes was conservative, and false positives are unlikely, however, we acknowledge that several true haplotypes exist in the data and were excluded.
 Given the successful identification of realistic haplotypes in this study, we recommend that future studies of this wildlife conflict and others, further develop methods to target intra-specific diversity for species of concern.
-Notably, we recommend larger-scale sampling across the broader geographic range of this predator, including multiple seasons and years, and multi-locus assay metabarcoding protocols to perform in-depth analyses of intra-specific diversity using post-clustering “denoising” pipelines to determine biological sequences at single nucleotide resolution from sequencing error noise (Nearing et al., 2018).
+Notably, we recommend larger-scale sampling across the broader geographic range of this predator, including multiple seasons and years as sampling depth is an extremely important factor in inter- and intra-biodiversity (Shirazi et al., 2021).
+We recommend pairing a greater sampling depth with more in-depth analyses of intra-specific diversity using both multi-locus assay metabarcoding protocols and post-clustering “denoising” pipelines to determine biological sequences at single nucleotide resolution from sequencing error noise (Nearing et al., 2018).

 While both metabarcoding and morphological methods provided statistically similar results in overall detection rates, in applying these assays together or separately, it is not realistic to assume these methods should detect target taxa in the same samples or even at the same rates and further research to better understand and potentially convert information between these assay types is needed (Thomas et al., 2014).
-Here, a greater diversity of prey were detected using both assays than by either assay alone and both assays cumulatively provide a range of estimates of predation and a range of information with which to assess predation incidence (detection and frequency-based) and magnitude (impacted number of prey) more rigorously than either method would alone, a finding shared by over 40 similar comparative studies (Hardy, PhD Thesis, 2018).
+Here, a greater diversity of prey were detected using both assays than by either assay alone and both assays cumulatively provide a range of estimates of predation and a range of information with which to assess predation incidence (detection and frequency-based) and magnitude (impacted number or biomass of prey) more rigorously than either method would alone, a finding shared by over 40 similar comparative studies (Hardy, PhD Thesis, 2018).
 Different detection rates reported between these methods and on a sample-by-sample basis in this study are also common across a broad range of predator and prey taxa (Tollit et al., 2009; Zarzoso-Lacoste et al., 2013), with studies reporting as little as 10% of positive samples containing both the hard-parts and DNA of the same species.
 This is likely due to differential gastrointestinal passage times of prey soft tissues (< 48 h) compared to their hard tissues (up to 7 days in another otariid study; Tollit et al., 2009).
-Soft tissues likely contain greater concentrations of DNA particularly for mitochondrial DNA, than do hard parts (Mumma et al., 2016; Granquist et al., 2018); therefore, even when present in the same samples, genetic information from soft tissues would be preferentially amplified because DNA from chitinous tissues (i.e., hard-parts such as feather, fur, or bone) is of poorer quality and requires a different process for extraction (McDonald & Griffith, 2011; Rothe & Nagy, 2016).
+Soft tissues likely contain greater concentrations of DNA particularly for mitochondrial DNA, than do hard parts (Mumma et al., 2016; Granquist et al., 2018); therefore, even when present in the same samples, genetic information from soft tissues would be preferentially amplified because DNA from chitinous tissues (i.e., hard-parts such as feather, fur, or bone) is of poorer quality and requires specific processes for extraction (McDonald & Griffith, 2011; Rothe & Nagy, 2016).